MazeMap/Leaflet.TileLayer.PouchDBCached/readme.md

 * `seedend`: Fired when a layer cache has finished seeding.
 * `seedprogress`: Fired every time a tile is cached during a seed operation
  * `remainingLength`: (integer) How many tiles are left in the seed queue.
 Starts with a value of `queueLength` and drops down to zero.

-Most users will like to check out the `test.html` file in this repo.
-It includes examples for two cached tilelayers, a basic cache seed operation, and most of the new events.

 # Cross-Origin Resource Sharing